Republican state attorneys general oppose new gag order in Trump documents case

 - Oops!Something went wrong.Please try again later.

-Former U.S. President Donald Trump walks to speak to the media after being found guilty following his hush money trial at Manhattan Criminal Court on May 30, 2024 in New York City.
-The former president was found guilty on all 34 felony counts of falsifying business records in the first of his criminal cases to go to trial.
-Trump has now become the first former U.S. president to be convicted of felony crimes.
-(Seth Wenig-Pool/Getty Images)
+Former U.S. President Donald Trump appears in court for his trial for allegedly covering up hush money payments on April 23, 2024, at Manhattan Criminal Court in New York City.
+Trump faces 34 felony counts of falsifying business records in the first of his criminal cases to go to trial (Brendan McDermid-Pool/Getty Images).

-Twenty-four Republican state attorneys general have interceded in the classified-documents prosecution of Donald Trump, opposing special counsel Jack Smith’s request that the trial judge bar Trump from making hostile statements against federal law enforcement.
+Twenty-four Republican state attorneys general, including Missouri’s, have interceded in the classified-documents prosecution of Donald Trump, opposing special counsel Jack Smith’s request that the trial judge bar Trump from making hostile statements against federal law enforcement.

 In a 27-page amicus brief filed by Florida Attorney General Ashley Moody, the states complain that Smith’s motion to amend the former president’s bail conditions amounts to interference in the presidential election.